Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Workflows/Methylation_QC.md

 - `--relax_mismatches`: Turn on to relax stringency for alignment (set allowed penalty with --num_mismatches).
 - `--unmapped`: Save unmapped reads to FastQ files
 - `--meth_cutoff`: Specify a minimum read coverage to report a methylation call.
 We do this later in our workflow, not within methylseq.

+More info on mismatch parameters (from the usage doc above):

+By default, Bismark is pretty strict about which alignments it accepts as valid.
+If you have good reason to believe that your reads will contain more mismatches than normal, this flags can be used to relax the stringency that Bismark uses when accepting alignments.
+This can greatly improve the number of aligned reads you get back, but may negatively impact the quality of your data.

+Bismark uses the Bowtie alignment scoring mechanism to filter reads.
+Mismatches cost -6, gap opening -5 and gap extension -2.
+So, a threshold of-60 would allow 10 mismatches or ~ 8 x 1-2bp indels.
+The threshold is dependent on the length of reads, so a penalty value is used where penalty * bp read length = threshold.

+The penalty value used by Bismark by default is 0.2, so for 100bp reads this would be a threshold of -20.

+If you specifying the --relax_mismatches pipeline flag, Bismark instead uses 0.6, or a threshold of -60.
+This adds the Bismark flag --score_min L,0,-0.6 to the alignment command.

+The penalty value can be modified using the --num_mismatches pipeline option.

 #### Script